ArvinZaker/resume_current/Resume.md

 \flushleft{\large{\textbf{SUMMARY}}} \vspace{-1em}
 \noindent\rule{19.1cm}{0.5pt}

-Highly motivated and detail-oriented research professional with background in bioinformatics, molecular medicine research.
-Proven track record in developing computational tools for cancer research, conducting genomic and transcriptomic data analysis, and creating machine learning models.
-Strong programming skills in R and Python with wet-lab experience in cell culture and microscopy.
-Strong ability to collaborate effectively with multi-disciplinary teams and publish findings in high-impact journals.
-I am dedicated to advancing scientific knowledge and contributing impactful research in a dynamic and innovative environment.
+Highly motivated and community-oriented individual with a diverse background in scientific research, tutoring, and volunteering.
+Proven track record in leading and organizing community initiatives, including founding university clubs.
+Strong communication skills developed through collaborative research projects.
+Experienced in working with diverse populations.
+Committed to making a positive impact through volunteer work, where I can apply my interpersonal skills to fostering inclusive environments and promote knowledge sharing within the community.